plausible/docs/docs/google-tag-manager.md

 </script>
 ```

-If you want to report to multiple dashboards at the same time, set the data-domain value to "firstsite.com,secondsite.com".
-In case your Plausible site is a subfolder, use "yoursite.com/subfolder" instead.
+In case your Plausible site is a subfolder, enter "yoursite.com/subfolder" as the "**script.dataset.domain**" value.
+If you want to report to multiple dashboards at the same time, set the "**script.dataset.domain**" value to "firstsite.com,secondsite.com".

 ## Concerns about using Google Tag Manager